 This is when the summer crowds have dissipated, but the days are still long and warm, and most importantly, the wind has dropped considerably.
 However, if you are visiting Essaouira for surfing or kite-surfing, this perhaps isn’t the best time as there is little wind for kites to sail and the surf is much gentler (although this is a good time for absolute beginner surfers).

 If you’re not too bothered about the wind (indeed, this is very much part of what makes Essaouira, Essaouira) then April to June is also a good time as the the main beach and medina is much quieter.
-Although do note that much of April in 2023 is Ramadan, and the majority of shop, restaurants, and businesses will be closed.
+Although do note Ramadan dates as they correspond with Easter holidays in Europe, and the majority of shop, restaurants, and businesses will be closed.

 However, in all honesty, each month has it’s advantages and disadvantages, and there is no bad month to visit Essaouira.

 Explore Essaouira ebook£8.99